Skip to Main Content

 The World Bank is now providing free and open access to a comprehensive set of data about development in countries around the globe.

-World Development Indicators (WDI) is the primary World Bank database for development data from officially-recognized international sources.
-WDI provides a comprehensive selection of economic, social and environmental indicators, drawing on data from the World Bank and more than 30 partner agencies.
-The database covers more than 900 indicators for 210 economies with data back to 1960.
+World Development Indicators (WDI) is the primary World Bank database for development data compiled from officially-recognized international sources.
+It presents the most current and accurate global development data available, and includes national, regional and global estimates, drawing on data from the World Bank and more than 30 partner agencies.
+The database covers more than 900 indicators for over 200 economies with data back to 1960.